 POWERGRID has successfully completed the prestigious NKN (National Knowledge Network) project devised by Govt. of India, which connects all knowledge centres across the Country such as Indian Institutes of Technology (IITs), Indian Institute of Sciences (IISCs) etc., on a high speed connectivity Company has signed an agreement with Bharat Sanchar Nigam Limited (BSNL) to improve the telecommunication connectivity with the North-Eastern States including Sikkim.
 It envisages the provisioning of bandwidth on optical fibre media laid over existing high tension electric transmission network.
 After completion of the proposed connectivity, the reliability of the telecom services improves substantially in North-Eastern region including Sikkim.

-As a part of Government of India plan to connect 250,000 Gram Panchayats (GP) in the Country, POWERGRID one of the implementing agencies for National Optical Fibre Network (NOFN) project and has been entrusted with the task of development and maintenance of the NOFN network in states, namely Telangana, Himachal Pradesh, Jharkhand and Odisha.
+As a part of Government of India plan to connect 250,000 Gram Panchayats (GP) in the Country, POWERGRID one of the implementing agencies for BharatNet project and has been entrusted with the task of development and maintenance of the National Optical Fibre Network in states, namely Andhra Pradesh, Telangana, Himachal Pradesh, Jharkhand and Odisha.

-Further, POWERGRID is playing a significant role in carrying forward the distribution reforms through undertaking Deendayal Upadhyaya Gram Jyoti Yojana (DDUGJY) and Integrated Power Development Scheme (IPDS) works on behalf of the Govt. of India in various parts of the country.
+Further, POWERGRID is playing a significant role in carrying forward the distribution reforms through undertaking Deendayal Upadhyaya Gram Jyoti Yojana (DDUGJY) and Integrated Power Development Scheme (IPDS) works on behalf of the Govt. of India in the country.

 POWERGRID has emerged as a strong player in South Asia and is playing an active role in formation of a strong SAARC grid for effective utilization of resources for mutual benefits.
 Presently, various electrical interconnections exist between India & Bhutan, India & Nepal and India & Bangladesh.
-Further, the interconnection between India & Bhutan and India & Nepal are being strengthened for substantial exchange of power across the borders.
-In FY 2015-16 POWERGRID has commissioned the following transmission lines connecting Bangladesh and Nepal to India.
+Further, the interconnection between India & Bhutan, India & Nepal and India & Bangladesh are being strengthened for substantial exchange of power across the borders.

 POWERGRID is offering consultancy services to various National clients & International clients, including many South Asian, African, and Middle East countries.